RPGroup-PBoC/pboc22_marseille/_posts/mar1-readings.md

 title: Readings
 cover: readings.jpg
 categories: posts
-permalink: heidelberg/readings
+permalink: readings
-tag: hei
+tag: mar
 year: 2022
 ---
-## Reading assignments
+Here you will find papers and other resources mentioned in the class.
+They will be added as the course progresses.

 ## Slides (Password protected)

 ## In-Class Readings

-Readings mentioned specifically in class will be listed here as the course progresses.

-{% assign readings = site.data.heidelberg.papers %}
+{% assign readings = site.data.papers %}

 {% for week in readings %}
 <span style="display: block; font-weight: 500"> <b>{{ week[0] }}</b></span>